DavidHe1127/JSCourt/es6/array.md

 Array.from(arguments) // gives you the array
 ```
+### array-of

-* `Array.of` is used to create an array in a consistent way (no function overriding).
+It is used to create an array in a consistent way (no function overriding).
 See the example code below:

 ```js
 // old way